 Even in the U.S. where the company expected to add about 300,000 subscribers, it beat that prediction by adding 370,000.
 The year-ago quarter’s numbers were more impressive, however, when Netflix added 880,000 subscribers in the U.S.

-Investors understand that the U. S. streaming market is maturing and subject to more competition from other services such as Amazon.com Inc. (NASDAQ:AMZNC) and Hulu (owned by a consortium consisting of The Walt Disney Co.
-(NYSE:DISC), Twenty-First Century Fox (NASDAQ:FOXD), Comcast Corp.
-Stock not found CMSCA and Time Warner Inc. (NYSE:TWXC)).
+Investors understand that the U. S. streaming market is maturing and subject to more competition from other services such as Amazon.com Inc. (NASDAQ:AMZND) and Hulu (owned by a consortium consisting of The Walt Disney Co.
+(NYSE:DISF), Twenty-First Century Fox (NASDAQ:FOXD), Comcast Corp.
+Stock not found CMSCA and Time Warner Inc. (:TWXN/A)).

 Big Change May Be Coming